 How to keep client data private when using AI in an RIA

-The safe way for an RIA to use AI on client data is to use a model deployment where your data is never used for training, where access is logged, and where the model runs in an environment your firm controls or contractually owns.
-Free ChatGPT does not meet this bar; properly installed enterprise deployments do.
+The safe way for an advisory firm to use AI on client data is to use a model deployment where your data is never used for training, where access is logged, and where the model runs in an environment your firm controls or contractually owns.
+Free ChatGPT does not meet this bar; properly implemented enterprise deployments do.

 What to ask any AI vendor